Ulflander/lyonesse/README.md

 - A Jessy file is a list of key/value pairs, one per line.
 - Separator between the key and the value is `:`
 - Comments are available if the line starts with `#`
-- Convention is to use CamelCase for key names
+- Convention is to use camelCase for key names
 - If keys contains a hyphen (`-`) char, it will be converted to underscore `_` when converting to JS
 - You can haz empty linez